5 Signs You Need a Massage

 1. Pain in the back of the neck, aka."Text Neck"

 Text neck is a type of overuse syndrome or repetitive stress injury, resulting from having your head hung forward and down looking for extended periods of time.
 Whether you are spending the day working from a laptop, or "doom scrolling" for hours on the phone, it's easy to fall victim to Text Neck.

 Overuse of neck muscles causes them to contract and strain, and often they forget how to relax.
 A restorative massage focusing on the head, neck, back, and shoulders can help reverse muscle amnesia and bring you back to your natural state.

 2. Unrelenting anxiety

 In a society where we are measured by our productivity, it is easy to fall into the trap of pushing ourselves to the limit.
 This can result in being fueled by adrenaline and stress hormones, and an overwrought nervous system.
-When you operate in this constant state of anxiety, it can be difficult to unwind at the end of the workday or to quiet your thoughts before sleep.
+When you operate in a constant state of anxiety, it can be difficult to unwind at the end of the workday or to quiet your thoughts before sleep.
 Massage helps to slow down your nervous system and to bring you back to a parasympathetic state.

-More on the parasympathetic nervous system: it is also referred to as the 'rest and digest' system as it functions to conserve the body's natural activity, and relaxes the individual once an emergency has passed.
+More on the parasympathetic nervous system: it is also referred to as the "rest and digest system" as it functions to conserve the body's natural activity, and relaxes the individual once an emergency has passed.

 Almost everything works better when you turn it off and plug it in to charge, including you!